 After checking in, they will be asked some questions about their health.
 The shot will be administered into the arm.
 After receiving the shot, they will be monitored for 15 minutes to ensure no adverse reactions.
 They will also receive a card indicating when they received the vaccine and information about the vaccine.

-Mild or moderate side effects for both adults and kids include tiredness, nausea, muscle pain, chills, joint pain and headache.
+Mild or moderate side effects for both adults and kids include tiredness, nausea, muscle pain, chills, fever, joint pain, swollen lymph nodes and headache.
 Adverse events are more common after the second dose.
+For children three years of age and younger, side effects may also include irritability or crying, sleepiness and loss of appetite.
 These side effects are a sign that the immune system is doing exactly what it is supposed to do – building up protection to the disease.

 It is fine to treat side effects with over-the-counter pain medicine.
 Either ibuprofen or acetaminophen can be given, as long as the child hasn’t had previous reactions to these medications.